 12 Good Reasons to Learn Persian (Farsi) Language in India

-There are plenty of reasons why learn a foreign language.
+There are plenty of reasons why to learn a foreign language.
 If you’re not sure which language to learn, There are multiple benefits and advantages associated with learning Persian as a foreign language in India.
 West Asian languages like Persian (Farsi, Dari, or Tajik) gives people a competitive edge in a high and ever-increasing competitive world.
 Here are 12 reasons why you should learn how to speak Persian as a second language.

 1. Second most spoken language in West Asia